zewa-crit/rtmp-web/Plan.md

 ### Back end
 * publishes at least one streamer

-Endpoint for incoming rtmp stream
+* Endpoint for incoming rtmp stream
-Exposing endpoint for dash fragments
+* Exposing endpoint for dash fragments
+* Decision about implementation of scalability postponed (i.e. is not part of MVP)

 Discovery:

 * Convert rtmp in dash fragments in go
-* pushes meta data (Stream goes online) to frontend (directly, events)

 ### Front end
 * Users can consume published stream from back end
 * Volume control (mute, unmute, louder, quieter)
 * pause/unpause
 * Full screen mode
-  Discovery:

 * pulls Meta data from back end (Stream goes online)

 ### Auth
 * Will be postponed